Quoteme/x201tScreenRotate/README.md

 # X201T Screen Rotation

+Plese see: [https://github.com/Quoteme/screenrotate](https://github.com/Quoteme/screenrotate) for a new newer version.

 Rotate the screen of your Thinkpad X201T.
 No need to think about libwacom or xrandr.
 The commands `x201tScreenRotate.sh normal` and `x201tScreenRotate.sh invert` make the program behave like the